Mimecast Transfer Impact Assessment

 The transfer of Personal Data to Mimecast is an integral part of the services which Mimecast provides to its customers.

-Mimecast offers a cloud-based subscription service for email management.
+Mimecast offers an AI-powered, API-enabled connected Human Risk Management Platform.
 We do not actually host our customers’ email servers.
 Therefore, Mimecast does not believe that it holds personal data that is of interest to U.S. authorities.
 Relevant data would be more likely held by other vendors, and U.S. authorities would be likely to approach those other vendors directly.

 Further, it should be noted that for most services, the applicable Hosting Jurisdiction and retention periods are selected by our customers.
 Therefore, if the customer does not select the U.S. as its Hosting Jurisdiction, there would be limited data transferred or accessed in the U.S., except for the purposes described in Section 3.
 Once our customer’s selected retention period has expired, Customer Data is deleted in accordance with Mimecast’s data deletion policies, unless otherwise required by applicable law.

-Based on the information provided herein, the residual risk to data subjects as a result of a transfer to the U.S. via Mimecast services would be considered to be low and a significant risk of harm does not appear to be present.
-Based on this assessment, the protection measures set out in Section 3 above, together with the additional safeguards provided under the E.O., would be deemed sufficient to limit the risk of harm to data subjects.
+Based on the information provided herein, the residual risk to Data Subjects as a result of a transfer to the U.S. via Mimecast services would be considered to be low and a significant risk of harm does not appear to be present.
+Based on this assessment, the protection measures set out in Section 3 above, together with the additional safeguards provided above, would be deemed sufficient to limit the risk of harm to Data Subjects.

 Back to Top